 No recent survey or representative catch-trend data are available to determine the abundance of orange roughy in the Great Australian Bight.
 As a result, the level of biomass of this stock is classified as uncertain.
 Given that zero or negligible orange roughy catch has been reported in recent years, and that areas where more than 96% of historical catches were taken are now closed, orange roughy is classified as not subject to overfishing.

 Key economic trends

 The GABTS began a trial of fishery co-management in July 2009 (AFMA 2012a).
-This has seen the Great Australian Bight Fishing Industry Association take a greater role in management decisions, including making direct operational recommendations to AFMA, improving fisheries data collection, developing a chain-of-custody process to improve product traceability and developing a boat operating procedures manual.
+This has seen the Great Australian Bight Fishing Industry Association take a greater role in management decisions, including making direct operational recommendations to AFMA, improving fisheries data collection, developing a chain-of-custody process to improve product traceability and developing a boat-operating procedures manual.
 Such an approach should be associated with improvements in the cost, efficiency and adaptability of management (FRDC 2008).
-The trial of co-management arrangements received positive feedback from those operating in the GABTS (GABMAC 2010), and these arrangements have been maintained in the fishery.
+The trial of co-management arrangements received positive feedback from those operating in the GABTS (GABMAC 2010), and these arrangements have been maintained in the sector.

 Performance against economic objective

 Trawling—the main method used in the sector—is typically fuel-intensive.
 Fluctuations in the price of fuel are therefore likely to be a key driver of sector profitability.
 The Australian average off-road diesel price fell sharply between 2014–15 and 2015–16, but has since trended upwards (Figure 11.12).
 In 2017–18, the average off-road diesel price increased by 15%, while total trawl-hours declined by only 3%.
 In 2018–19, the average off-road diesel price continued its upward trend, increasing by a further 15%, and total trawl-hours declined by a further 6%.